ntblab/neuropipe/subject-template/link/README.txt

-*run-order.txt* should describe your ideal scanning protocol, assuming you customized it in the subject template. if your scanning protocol for this subject differed at all from the one in *runorder.txt*, change that file now to reflect the protocol you actually followed
+*run-order.txt* should describe your ideal scanning protocol, assuming you customized it in the subject template. if your scanning protocol for this subject differed at all from the one in *run-order.txt*, change that file now to reflect the protocol you actually followed

 next, we will: